 The letter of recommendation should entail the following information:

 - Relationship to SEED Applicant

 - If the recommender is an advisor, please write about the applicant’s academic involvement with issues directly or tangentially related to equity, diversity, or social justice.

 - If the recommender is a colleague or former student, please write about the applicant's manifestation of a commitment to diversity, equity, and or social justice.

 Recommenders should send the letter as an email attachment to firstname.lastname@example.org by 11:59 p.m.
 (CST), Thursday, April 15, 2021.

-- The field of study need not be in the area of equity, diversity, ethnic studies, GLBT studies, etc., but the research or scholarly interests must focus on issues related to diversity and equity.
+Note: The field of study does not need to be in the areas of equity, diversity, ethnic studies, gender studies, etc., but the research or scholarly interests must focus on issues related to equity, diversity, and/or social justice.